doridori/Pilot/docs/app-architecture.md

 Plain-Old-Android-Views!
 These forward input events to and render state from their corresponding Presenter `PilotFrames`.

-Interacts with Presenter layer by forwarding input-events, and rendering the Presenters `State` object when changes.
+Interacts with Presenter layer by forwarding input-events, and rendering the Presenters `State` object when changed.

 ##Presenter Layer